Make a Difference in Your Community

 Volunteer Opportunities

 Berks Encore’s volunteers are truly unsung heroes, and we appreciate each one of them and every single hour they contribute.
-During 2022, more than 732 volunteers completed 54,000 hours of service.
-131 new volunteers joined our strong and extremely dedicated volunteers to reach the Berks County aging population.
+During 2023, 688 volunteers completed more than 53,400 hours of service.
+27 new volunteers joined our strong and extremely dedicated volunteers to reach the Berks County aging population.

 Our volunteers provide a variety of services including packing and delivering meals, volunteering at the centers or during special events, preparing our monthly newsletter, and providing counseling for Medicare.
 Without a doubt, they are an essential part in bringing aging services to Berks County’s residents.